kobmic/serverless-rps-lab/README.md

 * Loading handler method directly without having to implement an interface
 * Implementing standard interfaces **RequestStreamHandler** or **RequestHandler**

+First parameter of the handler function is **input**, second parameter the **context**.
+Supported input/output types for a handler are: simple Java types (String, Integer, Boolean, Map, and List types) or POJO or Stream type.
+AWS Lambda serializes based on standard bean naming conventions (use mutable POJOs with public getters and setters).

 To learn more about function handlers see [docs.](http://docs.aws.amazon.com/lambda/latest/dg/java-programming-model-handler-types.html)

 	public String helloWorld(String input, Context context) {